majuss/ecoevolpara/Documentation/cronjobs.md

 ## Starting geneious VM (beagle)

-This cronjob will start a QEMU command to start the virtual machine running the Geneious license server.
+This cronjob will start a QEMU command to start the virtual machine running the [geneious](Geneious license server).
 This license server is running in the vm due to incompatibilities with modern system libraries.
 Never update this VM!

-For furthy documentation about vm check x.x. or 2.4 for information on Geneious.
-INSERT LINK TO GENEIOUS AND VMS

 ## Maintenance report over Slack (Beagle, Harriet, Svalbard)